*Updated May 13th, 2025

 Factors Considered by the Insurance Adjuster

-Even with thresholds, adjusters weigh additional factors:
+Even with thresholds, the insurance adjuster may weigh additional factors, including:

 • Structural or frame damage